Everything’s coming up. . . pumpkin!

 - Diets rich in carotene ~ like our orange fleshed pumpkins ~ also offer protection against the development of diabetes.
 Pumpkins in particular are helpful in the body’s management of blood sugar metabolism and beneficial for the health of the pancreas, where our blood sugar regulating insulin is produced.

-- Pumpkin provides some good vitamins and minerals including:
+- They provide some good vitamins and minerals including:

 • vitamin C